Maximon9/media-playlist/README.md

 Huge thanks to CodeYan01 and all the contributors who made this repository https://github.com/CodeYan01/media-playlist-source.

 I didn't steal any code, but it did help me understand to make the audio portion of it all work.

+## Issues

+If you have any issues put them here https://github.com/Maximon9/media-vault/issues